mgobill/public/docs/privacy_policy.md

 - **Permissions** – you can revoke camera, photo library, and location permissions at any time in your device settings.
 Some features may stop working without those permissions.
 - **Account controls** – update or delete your profile information from the in-app settings.
 Deleting your account removes your personal data from active systems.
 - **Access / deletion requests** – delete your account using the in-app settings.
-- **Notifications** – manage push/local notification settings inside Aeronatics or your OS notification preferences.
+- **Notifications** – manage push/local notification settings inside AeroNatics or your OS notification preferences.

 Depending on your jurisdiction, you may have additional rights (e.g., GDPR, CCPA).
 We will honor applicable requests once we verify your identity.

 ## 7. Children’s privacy
-Aeronatics is intended for users who are at least 13 years old (or the minimum age required in your country).
+AeroNatics is intended for users who are at least 13 years old (or the minimum age required in your country).
 We do not knowingly collect personal information from children under that age.
 If you believe a child provided us with personal data, contact us so we can remove it.

 ## 8. Changes to this policy
 We may update this policy periodically to reflect product, legal, or operational changes.
 We will post the new version with an updated “Last updated” date and, when appropriate, notify you via in-app message or email.